Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Introduction

-\textbf{Overview of contributions:} In this paper, we present a robust approach for recovering $\boldsymbol{\beta^*} \in \mathbb{R}^p$ from noisy $\boldsymbol{z} \in \mathbb{R}^n$ when $n < p$, given a (known) pre-specified pooling matrix $\boldsymbol{B}$, but where the measurements in $\boldsymbol{z}$ have been generated with another \emph{unknown} pooling matrix $\boldsymbol{\hat{B}}$, i.e., $\boldsymbol{z} = \boldsymbol{\hat{B}\beta^*} + \boldsymbol{\tilde{\eta}}$.
-The approach, which we call the Debiased Robust \textsc{Lasso} Test Method or \textsc{Drlt}, extends existing work on `debiasing' the well-known \textsc{Lasso} estimator in statistics \cite{Javanmard2014}, to also handle errors in $\boldsymbol{B}$.
-In this approach, we present a principled method to identify which measurements in $\boldsymbol{z}$ correspond to rows with errors in $\boldsymbol{B}$, using hypothesis testing.
+\textbf{Overview of contributions:} In this paper, we present a robust approach for recovering $\boldsymbol{\beta^*} \in \mathbb{R}^p$ from noisy $\boldsymbol{z} \in \mathbb{R}^n$ when $n < p$, given a \emph{known} pre-specified pooling matrix $\boldsymbol{B}$, but where the measurements in $\boldsymbol{z}$ correspond to another \emph{unknown} pooling matrix $\boldsymbol{\hat{B}}$ which contains errors in group membership specification, i.e., $\boldsymbol{z} = \boldsymbol{\hat{B}\beta^*} + \boldsymbol{\tilde{\eta}}$.
+The well known debiased \textsc{Lasso} estimator in statistics \cite{Javanmard2014,zhang2014confidence,vandegeer2014} is not directly applicable in the presence of errors in group membership specification.
+We develop a novel debiasing methodology for the Robust \textsc{Lasso} Estimator and establish its asymptotic distribution which leads to a statistical test to determine the non-zero elements of $\boldsymbol{\beta^*}$.
+We refer to this approach as Optimal Debiased Robust \textsc{Lasso} Test (\textsc{ODrlt}).
+In this approach, we present a principled method to identify which measurements in $\boldsymbol{z}$ correspond to rows with errors in $\boldsymbol{B}$, using a statistical hypothesis test.
 We also present an algorithm for direct estimation of $\boldsymbol{\beta^*}$ and a hypothesis test for identification of the defective samples in $\boldsymbol{\beta^*}$, given errors in $\boldsymbol{B}$.
-We establish the desirable properties of these statistical tests such as consistency.
-Though our approach was initially motivated by pooling errors during preparation of pools of COVID-19 samples, it is broadly applicable to any group-testing problem where the pool membership specifications contain errors.
+We establish the desirable properties of these statistical tests such as consistency and asymptotic unbiasedness.
+Though our approach is motivated by pooling errors during preparation of pools of COVID-19 samples, it is not restricted to any one particular modality, and is broadly applicable to any group-testing problem where the pool membership specifications contain a small number of errors.

 \textbf{Notations:} Throughout this paper, $\boldsymbol{I_n}$ denotes the identity matrix of size $n \times n$.
 We use the notation $[n] \triangleq \{1,2,\cdots,n\}$ for $n \in \mathbb{Z}_{+}$.
 Given a matrix $\boldsymbol{A}$, its $i^\text{th}$ row is denoted as $\boldsymbol{a_{i.}}$, its $j^\text{th}$ column is denoted as $\boldsymbol{a_{.j}}$ and the $(i,j)^{\text{th}}$ element is denoted by $a_{ij}$.
 The $i^{\text{th}}$ column of the identity matrix will be denoted as $\boldsymbol{e_i}$.
 For any vector $\boldsymbol{z} \in \mathbb{R}^n$ and index set $S \subseteq [n]$, we define $\boldsymbol{z}_S \in \mathbb{R}^n$ such that $\forall i \in S, (z_S)_i = z_i$ and $\forall i \notin S, (z_S)_i = 0$. $S^c$ denotes the complement of set $S$.
 We define the entrywise $l_\infty$ norm of a matrix $\boldsymbol{A}$ as $|\boldsymbol{A}|_\infty \triangleq \underset{i,j}{\max} |a_{ij}|$.
 Consider two real-valued random sequences $x_n$ and $r_n$.
 Then, we say that $x_n$ is $o_P(r_n)$ if $x_n/r_n \rightarrow 0$ in probability, i.e., $\lim_{n \rightarrow \infty} P(|x_n/r_n| \geq \epsilon) = 0$ for any $\epsilon > 0$.
 Also, we say that $x_n$ is $O_P(r_n)$ if $x_n/r_n$ is bounded in probability, i.e., for any $\epsilon > 0$ there exist $m, n_0>0$, such that $P(|x_n/r_n| < m) \geq 1- \epsilon$ for all $n > n_0$.